guialexsdev/webmap-utilities/README.md

 ### Example Project

-Now it's your time try it out.
-Download this wpc file to replicate a map similar to the map below:
+Now it's your turn to try it out.
+Download [this wpc file](https://www.trilhasperdidas.com.br/files/plugin/webmap_utilities_example_0.1.0.wpc) to replicate a map similar to the map below:

 ![](/images/example_map.png)